coffee makers icon

 • Budget-friendly

-• Available in a range of fun colors and different sizes
+• Available in a range of colors and sizes

 • Two-year warranty